 If you shudder at the thought of learning to play an instrument, another option is to use accompaniment split-tracks.
 These are recordings that allow you to mute the vocals and still have the instrument parts to sing along with.
-You can find split-track CDs at your local Christian bookstore or online at Christian Book Distributors.
+You can find split-track CDs at your local Christian bookstore or online at Amazon.

 If you have a little understanding of MIDI, you can use a software program like Band-in-a-Box to make your own midi tracks.
 Simply add the chords for your worship song, pick a style, and the program generates a full accompaniment to your song.
 You can then copy the worship song to CD from your computer.